 Cutting out or reducing sugar is guaranteed to have a huge impact on your health.
 You’ll see major shifts in your energy, in your body, in your mental clarity, and the way you feel overall.

-While there are a large number of sugar substitutes out there, they do have their limitations.
+While there are a large number of sugar substitutes out there to use for sugar-free baking, they do have their limitations.
 This is especially true when it comes to alternative sweeteners like sugar alcohols.
 Some people report digestive issues like bloating and gas, and many people simply don’t like the taste.

 My go-to healthy sweetener options include refined sugar alternatives like coconut sugar, date sugar, honey, and maple syrup.

-But one thing I don’t talk about as much is fruit options for replacing sugar – fruits like over-ripe bananas!
+But one thing I don’t talk about as much is fruit options for sugar-free baking – like over-ripe bananas!

-Especially with banana bread being the baking sweetheart over the last couple years during the pandemic, I wanted to give a quick breakdown of this overlooked sugar-alternative.
+Many of us can remember banana bread being the baking sweetheart during the pandemic, so I wanted to give a quick breakdown of this overlooked alternative for sugar-free baking.

 Bananas add moisture, binding, and structure to a baked recipe.
 They don’t add as much moisture as honey or maple syrup, but they may add more moisture than coconut sugar depending on ripeness.
 This is definitely something you’ll want to take into consideration when you’re substituting, and adjust amounts according to your moisture needs in a given recipe.